Skip to Main Content

 How to apply for a loan with Credit Direct

-The application process is fully automated on the Credit Direct site and takes only minutes with no hard inquiry.
+The application process is fully automated on the Credit Direct site, takes only minutes and doesn't require a hard credit inquiry.
 According to the Credit Direct website, the process is simple, and you can receive funding as soon as 48 to 72 hours via direct deposit.

 1. Select loan amount.
 Fill out the online form with the necessary information to check your expected rates.